Fagaceae

 Several members of the Fagaceae have important economic uses.
 Many species of oak, chestnut, and beech (genera Quercus, Castanea, and Fagus, respectively) are commonly used as timber for floors, furniture, cabinets, and wine barrels.
 Cork for stopping wine bottles and a myriad other uses is made from the bark of cork oak, Quercus suber.
 Chestnuts are the fruits from species of the genus Castanea.
-Numerous species from several genera are prominent ornamentals, and wood chips from the genus Fagus are often used in flavoring beers.
+Numerous species from several genera are prominent ornamentals.
+Wood chips from the genus Fagus are often used in flavoring beers.
 Nuts of some species in the Asian tropical genera Castanopsis and Lithocarpus are edible and often used as ornamentals.

 Classification

 The Fagaceae are often divided into five or six subfamilies and are generally accepted to include 8 (to 10) genera (listed below).
 Monophyly of the Fagaceae is strongly supported by both morphological (especially fruit morphology) and molecular data.